-In May 2016, Eurekus founders Tyler and Monica had a blast in beautiful Wyoming for a week-long residency at Pinedale Middle School.
-This school-wide, NASA program augmented the school's dedicated STEM classes with teacher Clare Haynie.
-All 6th-8th grade students explored space science and engineering with NASA's STEAM and Maker programs, MISSIONMakers.
-Supported by the Pinedale Fine Arts Council.
+In May 2016-2018, Eurekus co-founders Tyler and Monica had a blast in beautiful Wyoming for week-long residencies at Pinedale Middle School.
+These school-wide programs activated the school's STEM Lab with teacher extraordinare, Clare Haynie.
+6th-8th grade students explored science and engineering through a host of exciting art and Maker projects and teachers gained valuable STEAM and Maker Ed training.
+Supported by the Pinedale Fine Arts Council & Tesoro.

 ART & THE COSMIC CONNECTION

-6th graders explored our solar system through art with our popular NASA program, Art & The Cosmic Connection.
-Students learned to "read" the geologic stories of our celestial neighbors using the Elements of Art.
-Lines, Shapes, Color, Value and Texture became "clues" for deciphering geologic processes present on planets, moons and small bodies.
-Students analyzed NASA remote sensing images and honed their observational skills through exciting art-making.
+6th graders explored our solar system with NASA's Art & The Cosmic Connection.
+Lines, Shapes, Color, Value and Texture became "clues" for deciphering geologic stories on planets and small bodies.
+Students analyzed NASA images and honed their observational skills through exciting art-making.